 This requirement of being a jack-of-all-trades also means that you don’t necessarily need to have a specialization in things like finance or accounting or law like many other banking roles.
 Long story short, there is a lot of flexibility in terms of academic qualifications but having an MBA from a really good school will really help your chances.

 I always emphasize having good, solid brands on your CV as they immediately catch the recruiter’s eye.
-And Columbia or Imperial College are as good as they come.
+Here are some resources to help you out:

 You might have to do a lot of internal certifications though.
 Probably second only to the compliance function which we have covered in another article (where we also award them the accolade for having the maximum number of possible internal training requirements of any division!).